bekotweaks/regeditortweakinspector/README.md

 Click On The Script Name Click Download Raw File Download the Script
 Save check_registry_tweaks.ps1 to a convenient location on your PC (for example, your Desktop or a dedicated folder).
-Unzip The Folder Open The check_registry-tweaks.psi folder Run the Script

-Open File Explorer and locate the downloaded zip.
+Open File Explorer and locate the downloaded ps1 file Right-click on check_registry_tweaks.ps1.
-Open The Zip, Extract The Files Then run check_registry_tweaks.ps1 Right-click on check_registry_tweaks.ps1.

 Select Run with PowerShell from the context menu.
+If Smart Control Stops You Right Click On The File select properties, and click unblock.
-Keep Note This May Only Work In File Explorer Not Winrar PowerShell will open and automatically execute the script.
+PowerShell will open and automatically execute the script.

 Review the Output